b2l/what-the-flux/README.md

 TODO_CREATION_ERROR "empty text"
 ```

-Inspired by  @JeremyMorell talk: Those who forget the past...  are doomed to debug it
+Inspired by  @JeremyMorell talk: `Those who forget the past...are doomed to debug it`